robertjd/okta.github.io/_source/_standards/OAuth/index.md

 * Okta Authorization Server:
 Use the Okta Authorization Server to perform single-sign on with Okta or log users into their apps displayed on the Okta home page.
-Okta hosts and manages Okta Authorization Server.
+Okta hosts and manages the Okta Authorization Server.
 It can't be configured, though you can add a [groups claim](/docs/api/resources/oidc.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
-The Access Token minted by Okta Authorization Server is consumed by Okta APIs.
-Its scope is always Okta specific and can't be validated by your applications or APIs.
+The Access Token minted by the Okta Authorization Server is consumed by Okta APIs.
+Its audience is always Okta specific and can't be validated by your applications or APIs.

     >Note: The Okta Authorization Server is available without any additional features enabled.

 * Custom Authorization Server:
 Use a Custom Authorization Server to secure your APIs.
+Custom Authorization Servers are hosted on Okta, and created by a user with the correct permissions (Org Admin or Super Org Admin).
-Okta hosts one or more Custom Authorization Servers that the Org Admin creates and configures, using the Okta User Interface or Okta API.
+You can create and configure Custom Authorization Servers using the Okta Admin UI or the OAuth 2.0 API. and configures, using the Okta User Interface or Okta API.
 The Access Token minted by a Custom Authorization Server is consumed by your APIs.
 You can specify the audience to make sure that the Access Token is for your APIs.
 Scopes can be modified to support custom authorization in your application.

-     >Note: Custom Authorization Server is available as part of the API Access Management feature.
+     >Note: Custom Authorization Servers are available as part of the [API Access Management](/use_cases/api_access_management/index.html) feature.

 | Feature                                  | Okta Authorization Server | Custom Authorization Server |
 |:-----------------------------------------|:--------------------------|:----------------------------|